JocysCom/UMQF/MORA/UMQF.md

 - Sum the seven ability scores to obtain the entity’s VSA; cap the total at 1.0.
 - Include word equivalents for each numerical score to make the score more apparent.
   - For ability scores, use the ability-level names (Basic, Advanced, Complex).
-  - For moral scores UMQ(a,e) and UMQ(a), use terms like "Highly moral", "Significantly immoral", "Slightly moral", etc., alongside the calculated values.
+  - For moral scores UMQ(a,e) and UMQ(a), use terms like "Extremely moral", "Moderately immoral", "Slightly moral", etc., alongside the calculated values.
   This dual labeling helps clarify both cognitive capacity and moral assessment for every entity affected by the action.

 ### Additional Guidelines for Improved Clarity, Consistency, and Acceptance